Mategm/ESP8266_with_OLED/README.md

 - Jumper cables.

-You can see a picture from the fulls setup here:<br>
+You can see a picture from the full setup here:<br>
 ![Picture from the setup](/ESP8266-OLED.jpg)

 ## Arduino Modules:
 - Adafruit_SSD1306,
 - Adafruit_GFX.

-If you get an error message for the display, or the display shows wrong resolution, make this change, but my code trying to overwright the defaults.<br>
+If you get an error message for the display, or the display shows wrong resolution, make this change, but my code trying to overwrite the defaults.<br>
 The display size must be changed in the Adafruit_SSD1306.h header file to make it work for us.<br>
 *My Documents > Arduino > libraries > Adafruit_SSD1306 > Adafruit_SSD1306.h*<br>
 Open Adafruit_SSD1306.h file in a text editor.
 Scroll down the file to find the section with the SSD1306 Displays or directly go to line no. 28-29.
 Comment out #define SSD1306_128_32 and uncomment #define SSD1306_128_64